SteefG/MultiBoost-Paper/README.md

 # MultiBoost-Paper
-Implements and Evaluates the MultiBoost algorithm proposed by Webb (2000).
-It is designed with the sklearn API.
+Implements and evaluates the MultiBoost algorithm proposed by Webb (2000).
+It is designed with the sklearn API (Buitinck et al., 2013).

 ## References: